Search over 1 Chinese Crested dog across Australia

 Exercise

-Being a small breed, Cresteds don’t need too much exercise.
-30 minutes to an hour of exercise every day is enough.
-This can be accomplished by taking them for short walks.
+Being a small breed, Cresteds don’t need much exercise.
+30 minutes to an hour of exercise daily is enough, achievable through short walks.

-But, if it’s cold, rainy or snowy outside, you can meet their exercise demands through indoor play.
+If it’s cold, rainy, or snowy outside, meet their exercise needs through indoor play.

 Training

 Training Chinese Cresteds is fairly easy.
-The only thing you need to keep in mind is to be consistent.
-Also, training should start early so that they adopt good habits when they’re still young.
+Be consistent, and start training early so they adopt good habits when they’re young.

 This is general information and should not be relied on for adopting or purchasing advice.